Proven Fixes: Eliminating Belt Loading in Aluminum Alloy Processing: A Technical Guide

 - Adhesion Wear: Occurs when the [unit pressure] is insufficient to fracture the grain, leading to friction instead of shearing.

-Data from Saint-Gobain Abrasives and Norton Technical Center confirms the impact of coat density on aluminum:
+Data from Saint-Gobain Abrasives and Norton Technical Center confirms the impact of coat density on aluminum for controlling belt loading in aluminum alloy processing:

 - Belt Life Extension: “Open Coat” abrasives, which have 50% to 70% grain coverage, provide up to 300% longer life in aluminum applications compared to standard closed coats.